tokyNomenjanahary/The_gossip_project_with_sinatra/README.md

 # The_hacking_gossip_project_with_sinatra
-web page where the sailor can swing their gossip
+web page where THP's sailor can swing their gossip